TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 As we can see, the value of the `costume` field is reflected in the output.

-This is promising, because if we can manipulate this field, we may be able to test for a potential `STTI`.
+This is promising, because if we can manipulate this field, we may be able to exploit a potential `SSTI` vulnerability.

-For example, submitting `{{7*7}}` in the `Costume` field should render `49` in the confirmation message if SSTI is present.
+For instance, submitting `{{7*7}}` in the `Costume` field should render `49` in the confirmation message if SSTI is present.

 To test this, we intercept the request using Burp Suite: